roytang/blog/content/posts/2004/09/petals-around-the-rose.md

 url: /2004/09/petals-around-the-rose/
 ---

-It&'s a puzzle. or a game.
+It's a puzzle. or a game.
 Or both.

 [